bghome-hub/config/readme.md

     function isGorillaSupported(gorilla, building) {
       if (!building) return false;
-      // Check if there's any building material directly beneath the gorilla
-      // We'll create a small rectangle beneath the gorilla and check for collision with the building path var gorillaFeetY = gorilla.y;
+      // Create a new path for the building with holes var buildingPath = new Path2D();
-      var supportFound = false;

-      // Create building path with holes
-      var buildingPath = new Path2D();
       buildingPath.rect(building.x, building.y, building.width, building.height);
       for (var h = 0; h < building.holes.length; h++) {